1. Phase Transformations

 5."Field Theoretic Method in Phase Transformations" by Alexander Umantsev

-“Field Theoretic Method in Phase Transformations” Book Review: The book is designed for students and researchers who are interested in physics of phase transitions.
-The focus of the book is the field theoretic approach to phase transformation.
-Researchers, students and instructors of materials sciences can access this book.
-Fundamentals of the method such as classical theories are presented.
-The book also covers the important theoretical and computational results.
-Recent and advanced applications are also discussed.
-The book describes a method of study of phase transformations in material systems, also known as phase field, which helps in analysing different stages of transformations. | |
+“Field Theoretic Method in Phase Transformations” Book Review: This book is intended for students and researchers who are interested in the physics of phase transitions, with a particular emphasis on the field-theoretic approach to phase transformation.
+It is accessible to those studying materials science and is suitable for researchers, students, and instructors alike.
+The book covers the fundamental aspects of this method, including classical theories, as well as important theoretical and computational results.
+Additionally, recent and advanced applications are discussed.
+The book introduces a method of studying phase transformations in material systems, known as the phase field, which facilitates the analysis of different stages of transformations.

 6."Phase Transformations in Materials" by Romesh C Sharma